rug-oop-2024/oop-24-25-final-project-gr2/report.md

 ### Notes

 There are datasets already saved in the app, that can be used to test the functionality.
+There are also already saved pipeline configurations in deployement from testing.
+The datasets used for testing are available in the datasets folder.
+Everything from my testing of the app is present in assets.